kalisport/ofx-php-parser/README.md

 ## Acknowledgements

-This library is a standalone project, however it is heavily influenced by the work done in the [asgrim/ofxparser](https://github.com/asgrim/ofxparser) which itself is a fork of [grimfor/ofxparser](https://github.com/grimfor/ofxparser).
-We would like to acknowledge the contributions made by the developers of these projects.
-Our intent was not to simply fork the project, but to build upon their work while taking the library in a slightly different direction to better serve our purposes.
+This library is an independent project; however, it draws significant inspiration from the work done on [endeken-com/ofx-php-parser](https://github.com/endeken-com/ofx-php-parser), which is itself a fork of [asgrim/ofxparser](https://github.com/asgrim/ofxparser), originally derived from [grimfor/ofxparser](https://github.com/grimfor/ofxparser).

+We would like to express our appreciation to the developers of these projects for their valuable contributions.
+Our intention was not to create a direct fork, but rather to build upon their efforts and guide the library in a slightly different direction to better address our specific requirements.